ModernCan/moderncan/README.md

 ### Hello World, I'm Shervin! 👋

-🔭 **Working On**: Leading industrial AI projects to drive strategic decisions and robust analysis, with a commitment to ethical AI governance.
+I am leading industrial AI projects to drive strategic decisions and robust analysis, with a commitment to ethical AI governance.

 🌱 **Currently Senior Data Scientist**: (at Trinnex)